StirlingMouse/MLM/docs/src/autograbbers.md

 type = { uploader = 123 } # Searches uploads by user with id 123
 ```

-Bookmarks and Freeleech will go through all pages in the search result,
+Bookmarks and Freeleech will go through up to 50 pages of the search result,
 allowing you to find all of them.
 While New and Uploader will only ever
 see the 100 latest torrents matching your [search filters](./search_filters.md).